 The roll was called with the red-rose-wearing Harry Burn declaring “Aye!”
 The amendment was ratified and pandemonium ensued.
 Burn later offered this explanation: “I know that a mother’s advice is always safest for her boy to follow, and my mother wanted me to vote for ratification.”

 March is Women’s History Month.
 Find time to read about your own state’s role in ratifying the Nineteenth Amendment.

 Why do so many in the mainstream media favor Democrats and their leftist policies?
-Well, a recent viral clip may help shed a little insight into their rational.
-In the video clip from MSNBC, program host Brian Williams is speaking with political pundit Mara Gay who referencing a social media post erroneously asserts that Michael Bloomberg could have used the $500 million he spent on his campaign to instead give every single American $1 million dollars and still have millions left over.
+Well, a recent viral clip may help shed a little insight into their rationale.
+In the video clip from MSNBC, program host Brian Williams is speaking with political pundit Mara Gay who, referencing a social media post, erroneously asserts that Michael Bloomberg could have used the $500 million he spent on his campaign to instead give every single American $1 million dollars and still have millions left over.